 - Focus groups of local high school English Learners conducted by the University of Minnesota Extension Service indicated that few EL students participate in job shadow or internship experiences.
-Surveys also indicated that almost 1⁄2 of our EL students do not participate in a Careers course while in high school. - • - At an April 2022 regional partner advisory meeting, travel costs and logistics were identified as one of the most limiting barriers for special population student participation in PSEO CTE classes, classes that have a zero-hour starting time, WBL that requires students to transport themselves, and after school CTE enrichment.
-This is most true for low socioeconomic and students with disabilities. - Minnesota West students participated in listening sessions with the President in fall 2019, Real College surveys in Spring 2020, Fall 2020, and a homegrown survey in Spring 2021 to better understand the needs of our students and the barriers to participation, persistence, and retention.
+Surveys also indicated that almost 1/2 of our EL students do not participate in a Careers course while in high school. - At an April 2022, regional partner advisory meeting, travel costs and logistics were identified as one of the most limiting barriers for special population student participation in PSEO CTE classes, classes that have a zero-hour starting time, WBL that requires students to transport themselves, and after school CTE enrichment.
+This is most true for low socioeconomic and students with disabilities - Minnesota West students participated in listening sessions with the President in fall 2019, Real College surveys in Spring 2020, Fall 2020, and a homegrown survey in Spring 2021 to better understand the needs of our students and the barriers to participation, persistence, and retention.
 Mental health, technology issues, and basic needs issues all came to the forefront.
 Contracted services were put in place in 2019-2020 to determine mental health needs leading to a full-time mental health professional being hired.
 Blue Jay Emergency Fund and Chromebook rentals were implemented in 2020 as well as food and personal needs pantries.
-Currently, there is a basic needs advisory board at the college and the development of a student basic needs website is underway. - student basic needs website is underway. • Through the HLC and OCR visits, CLNA and Strategic Enrollment Management (SEM) planning retention drops off for a number of students in special populations.
+Currently, there is a basic needs advisory board at the college and the development of a student basic needs website is underway. - Through the HLC and OCR visits, CLNA and Strategic Enrollment Management (SEM) planning retention drops off for a number of students in special populations.
 Areas for improvement are better onboarding for students as well as the development of a comprehensive intervention plan which includes case management for at-risk students.
 Implementation of our Salesforce technology will also allow us to better track and understand trends within specific populations. - Just prior to COVID 19 the college had just implemented Phase I of the Multiple Measures Course Placement.
 Placement measures were further expanded as COVID hit and Minnesota West committed to piloting these measures beyond COVID.
-These measures turther expand access to college-level courses through comprehensive assessment of skills based on measures beyond a simple test.
+These measures there expand access to college-level courses through comprehensive assessment of skills based on measures beyond a simple test.
+We are also working with the System Office's initiative to have a work plan for Ability to Repetit which will further provide access for students. - measures beyond a simple test.
 We are also working with the System Office's initiative to have a work plan for Ability to Benefit which will further provide access for students.

 New Geometry in Construction courses will be offered in 3 districts beginning in 2023.
-The majority of our schools have high free and reduced lunch counts, so many - New Geometry in Construction courses will be offered in 3 districts beginning in 2023.
 The majority of our schools have high free and reduced lunch counts, so many students will be economically disadvantaged.
 The teachers implementing the curriculum will participate in periodic professional learning community sessions where inclusion will be a key focus.